|trompe l'oeil coffered ceiling by Paolo Bellò with various rosette designs|

 |Exterior Design: sketches for two possible treatments which include ornament, color and relief stucco work.|

 During my visit Paolo and Stefania took me on a tour of their favorite Veneto sights: the Tomba Brion of Carlo Scarpa, and the Palladian Villa Barbaro with its Veronese frescoes that make my heart sing.
 Along the way we passed houses Paolo has decorated with fresco sundials or ornament, keeping alive the tradition of the Veneto artisans.

 |Noel, Lynne, and Paolo at the Salon 2018 in Leeuwarden.*|

-I look forward each year to attending the International Decorative Artists Salon, where I have met so many friends and fellow artists from around the world.
-This year we met in Leeuwarden, Netherlands, and I will post more about that soon!
+I look forward each year to attending the International Decorative Painters Salon, where I have met so many friends and fellow artists from around the world.

 See more of Paolo Bellò's work on his website.